Bear one another’s burdens, and in this way you will fulfill the law of Christ.

 Prayer Shawl Ministry

-Gathering in the Christian Life Center every Wednesday, from 10am until 11am, this group knits “prayer shawls,” lap robes, and knits hats and scarves for the homeless of Columbia.
+Gathering in the Christian Life Center every first and third Wednesday from 10am until 11:15am, this group knits “prayer shawls,” lap robes, and knits hats and scarves for the homeless of Columbia.
 During their time together, not only do they knit, but also they share concerns of the church and join in prayer for those needing support.

 If you are facing a crisis and need help, click here.

 Volunteers for this ministry meet on Monday mornings to arrange flowers in vases to be distributed by church members to individuals who are in need of a cheerful gesture.

 If you would like to reserve a vase of flowers to take to someone, please click here.

 Our society has been struggling more and more with mental health issues than we have struggled previously.
 It is our desire to help people realize that mental health challenges are not to be stigmatized and to provide resources to help people cope with some of the mental health issues that are common in life.
 If you would like to talk with someone, contact the Church Office at 803.256.1654 and ask for Ben Sloan (ext.
 163).